 In the summer season, the grizzlies move between the various habitats as the food resources become more abundant but scattered.
 They can be found gorging on berry patches, grazing on estuarine grasslands or scouting for the early salmon.
 We will often see curious seal pups ignoring their mother’s signal that its time to move on, or common mergansers with a dozen or more ducklings trailing behind.
 Summer: July 1 to August 19

 The return of tens of thousands of salmon marks the beginning of the fall season in mid-August.
 Great Bear Nature Tours has constructed a series of viewing stands along the river, providing a variety of settings to view and photograph grizzly bears as they gorge on fish in anticipation of their coming hibernation.
 The salmon run continues through September and October.
 Autumn: August 20 to October 22

 Early booking is essential!
-Departure City: PORT HARDY, BC Includes float plane transportation to and from the lodge.
+Departure City: PORT HARDY, BCIncludes float plane transportation to and from the lodge and all meals

 Itinerary | Sample 4-day program

 Day One (L,D)

 Your adventure begins.
 Departing from Port Hardy in the afternoon, you will leave behind the noise of modern life for a remote wilderness.
 Transportation is by seaplane.
 Journeying to the lodge is a spectacular adventure in itself, traveling over the breathtaking scenery of the central coast and over the rich waters of Queen Charlotte Strait, the home of orca, gray and humpback whales.